sam2829/Project1-Michael-Jordan/README.md

 - HTML
   - No errors were returned when passing through the official W3C validator.
 - CSS
-  - No errors were returned when passing through the oiffical (jigsaw) validator.
+  - No errors were returned when passing through the official (jigsaw) validator.
 - Accessibility
   - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.